BDC Hamburger Icon

 5. YouTube

-CEO Susan Wojcicki ran your favorite video sharing site until February 2023, and currently serves as an advisor to Google and its parent company, Alphabet.
-She was the 16th-ever Google employee and worked on AdSense, Google Analytics, Google Books and Google Images.
+Former CEO Susan Wojcicki, who passed away in August 2024, ran your favorite video sharing site until February 2023.
+She also worked for Google and its parent company, Alphabet, becoming the 16th-ever Google employee and working on AdSense, Google Analytics, Google Books and Google Images.
 In 2006, she advocated buying YouTube and subsequently went on to run it, growing its revenue by seven times, from $4 billion in 2014 to $29.2 billion in 2022.

 >> Learn More: Why Every Brand Should Have a YouTube Channel